icyBeRed/stpihkal/stpihkal/protocols/lovense.md

 Lovense toys use a serial-style RPC protocol over Bluetooth, with command messages sent from the client and response messages sent from the toy.
 Messages are terminated by `;` semicolons.
 Valid commands will always receive at least one response, unless that command itself shuts down the toy first.
+Arguments and responses are often delimited by `:` colons.

 Depending on the model and firmware versions, valid commands that do not have meaningful return value will respond with either the string `OK` or the original